 SAA-I014 (output) Settlement Report

-There are three variants of the Settlement Report.
-The first variant is sent to BSC Parties and is defined in Part 1 of the IDD.
+There are four variants of the Settlement Report.
+The first and fourth variants are sent to BSC Parties and are defined in Part 1 of the IDD.
 The second variant is sent to the NETSO and the BMRA and is defined here.
 The third variant is sent to BSCCo Ltd and is defined in section 7 of this document.